albarji/ballmatro/README.md

 These poker hands are sorted from highest priority to lowest.
 When a set of cards is played, the highest priority poker hand will be used for computing the score.

-> Example: when playing [2♣, 2♦, 2♥, 3♠, 3♥] the score of a Full House will be used, even though the played cards also contain a Three of a Kind and a Pair.
+> Example: when playing [2♣, 2♦, 2♥, 3♠, 3♥] it will be considered a Full House, even though the played cards also contain a Three of a Kind and a Pair.

-If the played cards do not form any poker hand, its chips and multiplier will be 0x0
+If the played cards do not form any poker hand, or if the played cards were not contained in the input cards, the play will be regarded as an **Invalid Hand**, and its chips and multiplier will be 0x0.

 > Example: [2♦, A♠] -> 0 chips x 0.